ratpack/ratpack/ratpack-manual/src/content/chapters/70-heroku.md

 web: java ratpack.groovy.GroovyRatpackMain
 ```

-See the [launching chapter](launching.html) chapter for more detail on starting Ratpack applications.
+See the [launching chapter](launching.html) for more detail on starting Ratpack applications.

 ## General Considerations